 You should clearly define the customer satisfaction metrics you want to track and link them to your broader business goals.
 These KPIs should be specific, quantitative, and business-relevant.
 For example, you may wish to track your customer’s lifetime value because it is also an indicator of how effective your sales and marketing strategy is, and how valuable your products are.

-You should set goals for each KPI in order to track success and discover areas for development.
 Goals should be attainable and reasonable.
-For example, your goal could be to increase your company’s website traffic by a certain number within a specified period.
+For example, your goal could be to raise the lifetime value score of your customers by a certain percentage at the end of a certain period.

 Monitor Metrics Regularly